This is a sponsored post. All opinions are my own. Please view my disclosure.

 You can check out Toddler Lesson Plans: Learning Colors, or buy it on Amazon.

-I have shared some activities that would be great for expanding on the book’s activities.
-Follow Autumn’s lesson plans first.
+Both are great resources for making the most of your time with your kids.
 Then check out the list included below with even more toddler activities for teaching colors.

 More Toddler Activities that Teach Colors